kb-dk/access-digital-objects/metadata-formats.md

-In publishing the [Comics, caricature and newspaper cartoons collection](http://www.kb.dk/images/billed/2010/okt/billeder/subject2427/da/) we realized that it is more or less meaningful to publish artwork of this kind without being able to connect it to a description of the situation it was created.
+In publishing the [Comics, caricature and newspaper cartoons collection](http://www.kb.dk/images/billed/2010/okt/billeder/subject2427/da/) we realized that it is more or less meaningless to publish artwork of this kind without being able to connect it to a description of the situation it was created.
 Find below an example of how such an event is encoded as a related item, which in this case is a revue preformance.

 ```
  <md:relatedItem type="event">